DEAP/deap/doc/contributing.rst

 Reporting a bug
 ---------------

-You can report a bug on the issue list on google code.
+You can report a bug on deap Github issues page.

 `<https://github.com/deap/deap/issues>`_